-A dedicated reserve, the prepayment reserve, was funded at closing (EUR 860,000), to cover this set-off risk.
+A dedicated reserve, the prepayment reserve, was funded at closing (EUR 900,000), to cover this set-off risk.
 At each payment date, the target prepayment reserve will be equal to 1.9% of the outstanding balance of the class A and B notes multiplied by the portion of the pool that can be affected by a management fee set-off.
-The repayment to the originator of the amortised portion of the prepayment reserve will be made at each payment date, outside the priority of payments.